Gaphodil/studio-verve-tidbits/README.md

 ### Experiment: Input Handling Module

-This seperates out all input handling into a single persistent object, which checks all keys exactly once at Begin Step and caches the result.
+This separates out all input handling into a single persistent object, which checks all keys exactly once at Begin Step and caches the result.

 <details>
 <summary>Changes</summary>